James Larkin: Early years

 Larkin was said to have been born on 21 January 1876, and this was the date that he himself believed was accurate.
-However, it is now believed that he was actually born 28 January 1874.
+However, it is now believed that he was actually born on 28 January 1874.
 He was the second eldest son of Irish emigrants, James Larkin, from Drumintee and Mary Ann McNulty, from Burren, County Down.
 The impoverished Larkin family lived in the slums of Liverpool during the early years of his life.
 From the age of seven, he attended school in the mornings and worked in the afternoons to supplement the family income, a common arrangement in working-class families at the time.
-At the age of fourteen, after the death of his father, he was apprenticed to the firm his father had worked for, but was dismissed after two years.
+At the age of fourteen, after the death of his father, he was apprenticed to the firm his father had worked for but was dismissed after two years.
 He was unemployed for a time and then worked as a sailor and docker.
 By 1903, he was a dock foreman, and on 8 September of that year, he married Elizabeth Brown.

 From 1893, Larkin developed an interest in socialism and became a member of the Independent Labour Party.
 In 1905, he was one of the few foremen to take part in a strike on the Liverpool docks.
 He was elected to the strike committee and, although he lost his foreman's job as a result, his performance so impressed the National Union of Dock Labourers (NUDL) that he was appointed a temporary organiser.
 He later gained a permanent position with the union, which, in 1906, sent him to Scotland, where he successfully organised workers in Preston and Glasgow.
 Larkin campaigned against Chinese immigration, presenting it as a threat that would undercut workers, leading processions in 1906 in Liverpool with fifty dockers dressed as 'Chinamen', wearing faux-'pigtails' and wearing powder to provide a 'yellow countenance'.

-Organising Irish labour movement (1907–14)
+Organising Irish labour movement (1907–1914)

 Belfast Dock Strike

 In January 1907, Larkin undertook his first task on behalf of the trade union movement in Ireland, when he arrived in Belfast to organise the city's dock workers for the NUDL.
 He succeeded in unionising the workforce and, because employers refused to meet the wage demands, he called the dockers out on strike in June.
-The Belfast Dock strike was soon joined by carters and coal men, the latter settling their dispute after a month.
+The Belfast Dock strike was soon joined by carters and coalmen, the latter settling their dispute after a month.
 With active support from the Independent Orange Order and its Grand Master, R. Lindsay Crawford, urging the "unity of all Irishmen", Larkin succeeded in uniting Protestant and Catholic workers and even persuaded the local Royal Irish Constabulary to strike at one point, but the strike ended by November without having achieved significant success.
 Tensions regarding leadership arose between Larkin and NUDL general secretary James Sexton.
 The latter's handling of negotiations and agreement to a disastrous settlement for the last of the strikers resulted in a lasting rift between Sexton and Larkin.